study-ORCATech-cloud/cicd-labs/ArgoCD/LAB01-Deploy-First-Application/LAB.md

       minikube service guestbook-ui -n guestbook
       ```
       *(Note: If the service name in the example app differs slightly, adjust the command.
 You can find the service name from `kubectl get svc -n guestbook`.)*
-   <br>b.
+   b.
 This command should open your default web browser to the guestbook application's URL.
 You should be able to interact with it (e.g., submit messages).

 **8. (Conceptual) The GitOps Flow:**
    <br>At this point, you've deployed an application declaratively from Git.
 If this were your own application hosted in your own Git repository: